Do’s and don’ts for a good user test

 A lot of usability rules and UX guidelines are actually pretty vague.
 Like:

-- Your product texts should speak to your users and answer their questions.
+• Your product copy should be clear and answer users’ questions.

-- Your design and interface should be intuitive, so that a user doesn’t need to think.
+• Your design and interface should be intuitive, so that users don’t have to think.

 Cool.